Loading Runway...

 Most-exposed roles in government / education

-Each industry page synthesises the slice of our adoption signal pipeline filtered to that sector.
-We track how many companies have publicly demonstrated AI deployment for specific tasks (as a percentage), how that percentage is changing quarter-over-quarter, and which capabilities have the strongest evidence base.
-Roles then inherit industry-specific exposure based on which of their tasks are most affected in that sector.
+Each industry page is our adoption pipeline filtered to that sector: how many companies have publicly deployed AI for specific tasks, how fast that's moving quarter-over-quarter, and which capabilities have the strongest evidence.
+Roles inherit industry-specific exposure from the tasks most affected there.

 Read the full methodology →